tscpp/knuckles/docs/guide/config.md

 # Configuration

-The toolchain shares the same configuration file.
+The toolkit shares the same configuration file.
 The tools will automatically detect and import the `knuckles.config.js` module if it exists.
 You can also pass the `--config` flag to use a custom path or enforce loading the module.

 ## Installation